MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unexpected-vm-reboot-root-cause-analysis.md

 ms.service: virtual-machines
 ms.subservice: vm-troubleshooting-tools
 ms.workload: infrastructure-services
-ms.date: 11/13/2023
+ms.date: 11/15/2023
 ms.reviewer: tagangwa, v-weizhu
 ---

 # How to check Root Cause Analysis for unexpected Azure virtual machine reboots

-For unexpected Azure virtual machine (VM) reboots, Azure provides straightforward methods to access detailed Root Cause Analysis (RCA) information through the Azure portal.
+Azure provides methods to access detailed Root Cause Analysis (RCA) of unexpected reboots of Azure virtual machines (VMs) through the Azure portal.
 This article walks you through the steps to check RCA information in the Azure portal, ensuring that you can quickly identify and resolve the unexpected VM reboot issue.

 ## Method 1: Check resource health